Cube Dev launches hosted cloud version of open source analytics API Cube.js

 While Cube.js dates back to 2016 and was released under an open source license three years later, the creators launched the commercial Cube Dev entity last year to monetize the project, recently raising $15.5 million to bring its hosted cloud product to market.

-Previously, developers had to provision their own computing resources and use Docker or npm to install Cube.js, meaning that the company would be responsible for monitoring its own server performance and provisioning more cluster servers as they scaled.
-With Cube Cloud, however, all developers need to do is connect all their SQL data sources and the Cube platform takes care of the rest, building an API backend to funnel the data into an application.
+Previously, developers had to provision their own computing resources and use Docker or a node package manager (npm) to install Cube.js.
+The company would then be responsible for monitoring its server performance and provisioning more cluster servers as they scaled.
+With Cube Cloud, however, developers simply need to connect their Structured Query Language (SQL) data sources and the Cube platform takes care of the rest, building an API backend to funnel the data into an application.

 “To build an application that uses data from a data warehouse, a developer will typically design and maintain the logic and infrastructure they need to request data from multiple sources — a complex, and time-consuming process,” Cube Dev cofounder and CEO Artyom Keydunov noted in a press release.
 “Cube Cloud’s hosted infrastructure provides businesses with reduced engineering complexity, increased reliability and performance, and radically shortened time to build their data applications.”

-For now, Cube Cloud supports AWS and Google Cloud, with Azure support arriving later in 2021.
+At this time, Cube Cloud only supports AWS and Google Cloud.
+Azure support is expected to be added by the end of the year.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: